steveri/easysteps/easysteps/README.md

-# EASYSTEPS - Simpler step  creation
+# EASYSTEPS - Simpler mflowgen step creation

+## What It Is

-This easysteps package is designed to simplify the way we build `construct.py` scripts for new flows...it aims to reduce duplicated/unnecessary extra effort involved for various simple tasks.
+This easysteps package is designed to simplify `construct.py` scripts for new mflowgen flows...it aims to reduce duplicated/unnecessary extra effort involved for various simple tasks.

+See https://github.com/mflowgen/mflowgen for a description of what mflowgen is and how to use it.

 Without easysteps, adding a node/step involves modifying your `construct.py` script in three separate places, once to define the node, once to add the node to the graph, and once to connect it to the other nodes in the graph.
 For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from [Tile_PE/construct.py](https://github.com/StanfordAHA/garnet/blob/69c3971586defcc41b71d29ec9f09eea41e2c270/mflowgen/Tile_PE/construct.py) in StanfordAHA's `garnet` repo).